 Trademarks are valuable to businesses and their profitability.
 These marks differentiate your business from your competitors and help customers identify you from a sea of other companies.
 But in the age of the internet, trademarks are at a higher risk of being misused.
 The good news is that the Lanham Act, the federal statute that governs law around trademarks, has provisions that empower you to report and bring such misuse to court and hold the party at fault accountable.
 The best way to go about the procedure is to hire a trademark infringement attorney who is aware of the intricacies of the legal processes and can guide you through them.
-To help you get a grasp of the subject, we have compiled the basics of the laws and processes around trademark infringement.
+To help you grasp the subject, we have compiled the basics of the laws and processes around trademark infringement.

-The definition of trademark infringement is the unauthorized use of a logo, phrase, or name for a product or service in a way that is likely to cause confusion about the source of the product in the consumers’ minds.
+The definition of trademark infringement is the unauthorized use of a logo, phrase, or name for a product or service in a way that is likely to confuse the source of the product in the consumers’ minds.
 When you register a trademark, it gives you exclusive rights to use the mark, logo, or phrase for commercial purposes.
-The same registration also gives you the right to sue any individual or organization who uses the trademark without your consent.
+The same registration also gives you the right to sue any individual or organization that uses the trademark without your consent.
 For making a strong claim and demanding action against the infringer, you need to fulfill certain legal parameters.
-Checking these parameters will help you proving your claim and getting the legal authorities to take the strongest of coercive actions against the infringer.
+Checking these parameters will help you proving your claim and getting the legal authorities to take the strongest coercive actions against the infringer.

 The basic legal requirements that you need to fulfill to pursue a trademark infringement lawsuit are as follows:

 Let’s discuss and understand the three elements that form the basis of a trademark infringement lawsuit in detail: